blokboy/CEL-DB/README.md

 - The DB can be queried by anyone who has the contract address and ABI
 - It is fully decentralized, there is no closed backend that is adding data to the DB.
 It's all done via smart contract.
 - This strategy could have some pretty neat applications for upgradeable contracts and eternal storage.
 Writing permissions could always be transferred to different contracts via the `Ownable` contract.

+**You should use the CEL-DB if:**
+- You want to have a shareable, fully decentralized DB
+- You will be routing data from event logs into your own DB anyways
+- You want to have a DB that can anyone can read from

+My [decentralized identity project](https://medium.com/ghilia-weldesselasie/decentralized-online-profiles-bfa3fb85d449), the reason I undertook this challenge in the first place, checks all of those boxes which makes CEL-DB a perfect fit.

 Explore the Database smart contract, `Database.sol`, and the `index.js` file to see how data is added to our event table and the latest instance of an event is retrieved.